Amy Bock: Legacy

 Some modern commentators have suggested that Bock may have been an early feminist, or that the "Percy Redwood" masquerade indicated that she was attracted to women.
 In support of the latter theory, there is evidence that she often gave the proceeds of her frauds to servant girls or female friends.
 On the other hand, Agnes Ottway quickly had the marriage annulled when she found out her "husband's" actual gender, and there is no other evidence of Bock having romantic relationships with women.
 It is unclear what Bock's long-term plan was, but historians think it was unlikely that she was planning to remain with Ottaway; she may have been planning to abscond shortly after the wedding with jewellery and other items obtained on credit.
 Any potential homosexual connotations were largely ignored by newspapers at the time; the media instead treated the idea of a marriage between two women as absurd or humorous.

 Fiona Farrell wrote a play in 1982 about Bock called In Confidence: Dialogues with Amy Bock.
 It was written for the Women's Studies Association conference that year, and premiered at the BATS Theatre in Wellington.
 In 1997 New Zealand playwright Julie McKee, then a recent drama school graduate, wrote a play called The Adventures of Amy Bock, which was professionally staged at Yale Repertory Theatre.
 A review for Variety was critical of the play, saying McKee "does not make Bock's adventures as involving as they could be".

+In October 1985, BBC Radio 4 broadcast an hourlong Afternoon Play by Bruce Stewart about Bock titled 'A Bloke Like Amy'.

 In 2009, to mark the centenary of the Redwood-Ottaway marriage, South Otago Museum organised various events including a re-enactment of the wedding with the audience encouraged to wear period costume, an afternoon tea and a brass band concert.
 More than 300 people attended the re-enactment.
 Her great-niece, textile artist Lynne Johnson, and New Zealand artist Fiona Clark also hosted a multimedia art exhibition with works relating to Bock and her life at the South Otago Creative Arts Centre.
 Clark's grandfather had met Bock while she was living in Mokau, and Clark has said that she has been fascinated by Bock's story since she was 14.

 In 2010, historian Jenny Coleman published a comprehensive biography of Bock.